 Curriculum-linked school programs and educational activities are offered for students from kindergarten through Grade 6.
 Students will learn through discovery and an up-close, hands-on exploration of the skills, lifestyles and challenges of the 1920s and 30s.

 Our school programs are linked to the education objectives established by the Ontario Ministry of Education.
-Our programs are approximately 2 hours.
+Our programs are 2 hours.

 This guided education program is designed to give students the opportunity to learn about a variety of animals on a family farm and discuss the importance of livestock for work, food, clothing, transportation, health and companionship.
 Children will learn about safety surrounding farms and farm animals and will be invited to share their own knowledge.

 - Kindergarten: Belonging and Contributing; Demonstrating Literacy and Mathematics Behaviours; Problem Solving and Innovating

 - Grade 1: Health and Physical Education; Science and Technology; Social Studies

 - Grade 2: Health and Physical Education; Science and Technology; Social Studies

 - Grade 3: Health and Physical Education; Science and Technology; Social Studies

 Discovering Dairy Products: May, June and September - JK to Grade 2